 “I approach the staff just like the team with a goal to go out and recruit the best.
 Having Kevin as a member of our staff has been a homerun hire for our program.
 With Kevin joining Debbie (Hensley) and the rest of our staff, we’re fortunate to have a staff in place that will continue to recruit and develop the best players and people in all of college soccer.”

 After helping the Indians win South Atlantic Conference regular season and tournament titles as an assistant coach in 1993, the team captured four SAC Tournament titles in his seven seasons as a head coach in 1994, 1997, 1998 and 1999.
-He also led Catawba College to the NCAA Division II Southeast Region Championship in 1997 before earning its place in the national quarterfinals of the NCAA Division II Women’s Soccer Tournament that same year.
+He also led Catawba College to the NCAA Division II Southeast Region Championship in 1997, giving the program seven championships in his eight seasons in the program.
+They also earned a place in the national quarterfinals of the NCAA Division II Women’s Soccer Tournament to cap the 1997 season.

 In all, Dempsey coached 10 NCAA Division II All-Americans, 17 All-South Region selections, four SAC Players of the Year and four SAC Freshmen of the Year during his seven-year tenure while the head coach at Catawba College.